The Importance of Being an Effective Leader

 People like to be led and very seldomly enjoy being “told” what to do.

-Despite a possible rebellion against your leadership; enthusiasm and productivity decline with a control based leadership approach over an actual leadership approach.
+Despite a possible rebellion against your leadership; enthusiasm and productivity decline with a control-based leadership approach over an actual leadership approach.

 An example of good leadership in this area is of demonstration of where team members can better themselves either through carrying out their day-to-day activities or when learning something new.

-In many cases, a leader won’t know all specifics of a particular role in a company but will ensure that right people are in place to ensure the team is comfortable in the knowledge of where their position is within the team and what outcomes they must achieve to fulfil the objectives of the business as a whole.
+In many cases, a leader won’t know all specifics of a particular role in a company but will ensure that the right people are in place to ensure the team is comfortable in the knowledge of where their position is within the team and what outcomes they must achieve to fulfill the objectives of the business as a whole.

 Team members also need to know they have someone to turn to should any aspect of their position become troublesome, hard to deal with, or if there are new initiatives that need to be considered that they aren’t completely familiar with.

 6. Set Goals

 Goal-setting exercises are a great way to bring your team together as a whole and for your team members to take a step back from the day-to-day to get a more holistic view of the business.
 This will give each team member more clarity on the role they play and the importance of how reaching their goals bears on the goals of the business as a whole.

 Goal setting also allows for the easy implementation of reward systems.
 If team members have defined targets, there are fewer grey areas as to who feels deserved any rewards that may be up for grabs and rules out any potential conflict over any perceived favouritism.

 Ensure that all team members know what their responsibilities are to reach any team goals to ensure team members don’t go off on a tangent and start working on their piece of the pie in isolation from what the other team members are doing.
 Team members should be constantly checking in with each other to make sure all activities are aligned with the overall strategies and goals of the group as a whole.